formal-land/.github/profile/README.md

 # Formal Land
-Welcome to the GitHub organization of [Formal Land](https://formal.land/)!
+Welcome to the GitHub organization of [Formal Land](https://formal.land/).
+Read about what we are doing on our [Blog](https://formal.land/blog)!

 ![logo](https://formal.land/img/icons/land.png)